VentuzTechnology/Ventuz.Extension.prerelease/README.md

 #### Node Icon

-`VxIconAttribute` is used at class level and assign an icon resource to be displayed as icon.
+`VxIconAttribute` is used at class level and assigns an icon resource to be displayed as node icon.
 * **Name** The full qualified name of the embedded resource within your vx-assembly
 * **Index** Index of the icon.
 See below...